shiv21081999/HACKTOBERFEST/readme.md

 3. Follow the <a href = "https://en.wikipedia.org/wiki/Camel_case">camelCase </a> naming convention for source files.
 4. If you want to make a folder please keep the first letter of the folder name capital.
 5. Add your code to the proper folder.
+ ### T SHIRTS AND STICKERS ONLY FOR MINIMUM 5 MERGED PULL REQUESTS